FREQUENTLY ASKED QUESTIONS

 who through close observation of each individual child and mentoring, offer different experiences that can help each child to learn more effectively while fostering traits such as resilience, independence, confidence and emotional intelligence that will support the learner throughout their lives.

 Within this framework, the participants are given ownership over their journey to follow their interests and develop their own learning at their own pace.
 To fully embed learning, develop a sense of community, and a greater sense of connection with nature.
-Forest School sessions have a high adult-to-child (or participant) ratio and take place with the same group, on a regular, long-term basis.
+Forest School sessions take place with the same group, on a regular, long-term basis.

 The opportunity and freedom to make their own independent choices within play also gives children the space to be themselves.